The Clutter Fairy Weekly #67

 Listen to the Podcast

-Click the share button (Share icon) at the bottom right to share the podcast or to subscribe through your favorite podcast platform.
+Click the Share button to share the podcast, download an MP3 file, or subscribe through your favorite podcast platform.

 The Weekly Tittle is an exercise designed to focus your attention on a specific space, aspect, or challenge of decluttering and organizing your home.
 We assign a new tittle in each webcast/podcast, then check on your progress the following week.